Updated May 22nd, 2018.

 WINNER: The Backpack!

 Unsurprisingly given our audience, the traditional backpack was voted the best type of luggage to travel with in Southeast Asia.
-(Perhaps the results would have been different if we were called southeastasiasuitcase.com!)
+(Perhaps the results would have been different if we were called southeastasiasuitcase.com!).

-People gave the following six reasons why a backpack is best:
+People gave the following six reasons:

 1. Getting up and down stairs – Suitcases or rolling backpacks are great on flat surfaces, but when it comes to getting up and down stairs, you’ll regret not being able to throw your luggage on your back.
 Many metro stations in Asia (including the sky train in Bangkok) don’t actually have lifts or escalators so carrying a suitcase can be a nightmare!

 2. Busy, uneven streets – It can be difficult to manoeuvre a backpack with wheels down a busy street in Southeast Asia, with dusty roads, potholes and uneven pavements!

 3. Monsoon season!
 During the monsoon months in Southeast Asia, the streets can fill with 20cm water in a matter of minutes.
 Now how are you going to get your wheeled suitcase to the bus station?